thlucas1/homeassistant_blueprints/soundtouchplus/nowplaying_advertisement_muteon.md

 # Blueprint Summary

-__SoundTouch NowPlaying Advertisement Mute__
+__SoundTouch NowPlaying Advertisement Mute On__

-Mutes a SoundTouchPlus media player if the currently playing source is identified as an advertisement.
+Mute the volume of a SoundTouch media player when the currently playing source starts playing an advertisement.

 Note that not all sources track advertisements.
 - TuneIn source does not track advertisements;